Brazilian cruzeiro (1967–1986): Banknotes

 In 1984, the first banknotes without the Aloísio Magalhães project would be released, which would be the 10,000 and 50,000 cruzeiros banknotes and which, together with the 100,000 cruzeiros banknote issued in 1985, form the third family of definitive cruzeiro banknotes, that would anticipate the features of the cruzado banknotes, which would be released in 1986.
+The last banknotes of that family received the equivalence stamp in Cruzados while new banknotes similar to the same ones with the value in Cruzados were not issued.

 The banknotes of the first family of cruzeiro vary in size between the banknotes, the smallest of the banknotes being the 1-cruzeiro banknote with 147 mm in length and 66 mm in width.
 The others (5, 10, 50, 100 and 500 cruzeiros) present an increment of 5 mm in length and 3 mm in width in relation to the banknote with a value immediately below.
 The second family and third family banknotes of cruzeiro have a standardized size of 154 x 74 mm.

 The definitive banknotes of this monetary standard would be issued mainly by the Casa da Moeda do Brasil, at the time being issued abroad only a supplementary order of 50 million banknotes by Thomas de la Rue in the amount of 100 cruzeiros of the new standard in 1970, and there would be no new issuance of banknotes abroad until 1994, when the Real was launched as the Brazilian currency.

 Provisional banknotes and old cruzeiro notes up to 10 centavos were withdrawn on 30 June 1972 (after two adjournments, the first deadline being 1 October 1970 and the second deadline being 30 June 1971), followed by withdrawal of provisional banknotes and old cruzeiro banknotes up to 1 cruzeiro "novo" on 30 June 1973, withdrawal of provisional and old cruzeiro banknotes of 5 and 10 cruzeiros "novos" on 30 June 1974 and 30 June 1975 respectively.

 Banknotes up to 50 cruzeiros were withdrawn on 29 June 1984 and banknotes up to 500 cruzeiros were withdrawn on 30 June 1987.
 Banknotes of 1,000 and 5,000 cruzeiros were withdrawn on 15 January 1989 and other denominations were withdrawn with Plano Collor.